MukundThorat08/CravySnake/README.md

 # SnakeGame
- this is snake game I created with pygame module
+this is snake game I created with pygame module for practice

+# How to run the game